w3c/wcag2ict/success-criteria-problematic-for-closed-functionality.md

 Other Success Criteria would apply to systems with closed functionality either if they are partially closed or if they allow for the connection of some types of devices.
 As an example, Success Criterion 2.1.1 Keyboard would apply to systems which are closed to screen readers, but have a physical keyboard or a connector for standard keyboards.
 While these criteria, as written, are not always applicable to closed functionality, most of them can inform and aid development of built-in features needed to make closed functionality products accessible.

 For non-web software on closed functionality products, regulators should consider the applicability of individual WCAG 2 success criteria.
-Alternate accessibility provisions might be needed to cover the user needs addressed by the following:
+Alternate or additional accessibility provisions might be needed to cover the user needs addressed by the following:

 <ul>
 <li><a href="#non-text-content">1.1.1 Non-text Content</a> — Requires text or a text alternative in a programmatically determinable form.</li>